Yejide Kilanko: Move to Canada and social work career

-In 2000, Kilanko left Nigeria, marrying an American and immigrating to Laurel, Maryland, in the United States.
+In 2000, Kilanko left Nigeria, and immigrated to Laurel, Maryland, in the United States.
 She then moved in 2004 to Canada, where she now lives in Chatham-Kent, Ontario.

 In Canada, she studied social work at the University of Victoria and the University of Windsor.
 She works as a therapist in children's mental health.

 Writing

 Kilanko initially focused on poetry, later turning to fiction.
-She was prompted to write her first novel after struggling with vicarious trauma from hearing about the experiences of the children she works with as a mental health counselor.
+She was prompted to write her first novel after struggling with vicarious trauma from hearing about the experiences of the children she worked with as a mental health counselor.

 Her debut book, Daughters Who Walk This Path, was published in 2012.
-Set in her hometown of Ibadan, it deals with sexual assault and violence against women and children in Nigeria, told through the eyes of a child narrator.
+Set in her hometown, Ibadan, it deals with sexual assault and violence against women and children in Nigeria, told through the eyes of a child narrator.
 It was described by reviewers as breaking boundaries on the taboo of discussing sexual violence, particularly in Nigeria.

 Daughters Who Walk This Path was a Canadian national fiction bestseller for several weeks.
 It was featured on the Globe and Mail's list of 100 best books of 2012.
 In 2014, the Nigerian author Chimamanda Ngozi Adichie recommended it for summer reading in the Guardian.

 Her novel was also shortlisted for the Nigeria Prize for Literature in 2016, after it was released there by a Nigerian publisher.
 The prize eventually went to Abubakar Adam Ibrahim for his book Season of Crimson Blossoms.

-Her subsequent work of fiction, the novella Chasing Butterflies, was published in 2015 as a fundraiser for Worldreader.
+Kilanko's subsequent work of fiction, the novella Chasing Butterflies, was first published in 2015 as a fundraiser for Worldreader.
 It also discusses violence against women, focusing on domestic violence.

-In 2018, she published a children's book, There Is an Elephant in My Wardrobe, which is intended to help children with anxiety.